 \subsection{RQ1: Overall Performance}

-To respond \textbf{RQ1}, we conduct the mortality prediction task on MIMIC-III, MIMIC-IV, CDSL and PD datasets.
-The overall performance of \modelname{} is depicted in Table~\ref{tab:overall_performance}.
-The results demonstrate that \modelname{} consistently outperforms all baseline models across all four datasets, with particularly notable improvements in the AUPRC metric.
-This superior performance underscores \modelname{}'s potential for practical application in clinical decision-making scenarios.
+To address RQ1, we conduct mortality and readmission prediction tasks on the MIMIC-IV dataset and mortality prediction tasks on the CDSL and ESRD datasets.
+The overall performance of \modelname{} is shown in \cref{tab:overall_performance}.
+The results demonstrate that \modelname{} consistently outperforms all baseline models in most cases, with notable improvements in the AUPRC metric.
+Specifically, \modelname{} surpasses each expert model, the ensemble results of expert models (as \modelname{} can be viewed as an LLM-based ensemble method), and LLM-driven approaches that are instructed to directly output prediction results.
+This superior performance highlights \modelname{}'s potential for practical application in clinical decision-making.